Difference was set up by a group of like-minded disabled people in the North East of England in 2017.

 You can’t get on a bus or an underground because there’s no room.

-You can’t go out with your mates because you get abused by pissed people all night.
+You can’t go out with your mates because you get abused by drunken people all night.

-Disabled people experience these things all the time but we just live with them, like women and girls used to accept being touched up by men, like black people used to accept being called names … but not anymore.
+Disabled people experience these things all the time but we just live with them.
+Not anymore.
 Together we can make a Difference!